rabobank-nederland/omnikassa-dotnet-sdk/README.md

 ## Release notes

+### Version 1.3.4
+* First automated pipeline release for NuGet (No changes in code)

 ### Version 1.3.2
-* Added correct package information for NuGet
+* Added correct package information for NuGet (No changes in code)

 ### Version 1.3.0
 * Extended SDK to support SOFORT as payment brand.